-For this project, I created a printable to make this craft even easier for you.
-Scroll down below to download your printable.
+For this project, I created a free printable template to make this art project even easier for you.
+This template is available to my email subscribers.
+Fill out the form below to get the free template.

 Create your own Easter egg paper craft